-Aligned Technology Solution (ATS) has been following the rapidly evolving situation between Russia & Ukraine.
+Aligned Technology Solution (ATS) has followed the rapidly evolving situation between Russia & Ukraine.

 On Thursday, February 24, 2022 (GMT), Russian military forces invaded Ukraine.
-At the time it seemed that only kinetic operations were going to be the primary means of force.
-As the situation has evolved it has become clear that Cyber operations are on the table, and continued escalation of advanced cyber-attacks is likely to occur.
+At the time, only kinetic operations seemed to be the primary means of force.
+As the situation has evolved, it has become clear that Cyber operations are on the table, and continued escalation of advanced cyber attacks is likely to occur.

 - January 13, 2022 – “WhisperGate” wiper activity targets Ukrainian organizations, including Ukrainian government agencies

-- February 23, 2022 – Distributed denial-of-service (DDoS) attack on Ukrainian organizations, including Ukrainian government agencies.
+- February 23, 2022 – Distributed denial-of-service (DDoS) attack on Ukrainian organizations, including government agencies.

 - February 25, 2022 – Conti ransomware actors threaten “retaliatory measures” targeting critical infrastructure in response to “a cyberattack or any war activities against Russia.”

-Additionally, the “Hacktivist” group “Anonymous” has announced a campaign against Russian assets.
-These types of campaigns are unlikely to cease and the number of other groups supporting the state actors on each side is likely to increase.
+The “Hacktivist” group “Anonymous” also announced a campaign against Russian assets.
+These types of campaigns are unlikely to cease, and the number of other groups supporting the state actors on each side is likely to increase.
 These escalations of non-state actor groups may cause misattribution and additional hostile cyber operations against the United States and its allies.

-Organizations should be prepared for any or all the following:
+Organizations should be prepared for any or all of the following:

 - Attacks on your organization’s corporate networks